Chipotle Mexican Grill: Expansion attempts into other types of cuisines

 In the 2010s, Ells tried to diversify the company by creating or acquiring several subsidiaries.
 These subsidiaries offered very different cuisines compared to their parent company.
 Examples include soul food (Soul Daddy), Asian cuisine (ShopHouse Southeast Asian Kitchen), pizza (Pizzeria Locale), and burgers (Tasty Made).
 In 2023, Chipotle had also tried incorporating California-inspired bowls into the Farmesa Fresh Eatery concept.
-The few test locations were not a financial success and all concepts were discontinued.
+The few test locations were not a financial success, and all concepts were discontinued.

-In 2011, Steve Ells was a judge for the TV show America's Next Great Restaurant and investor of ANGR Holdings, the company that will be running the winning concept's restaurants.
-Chipotle has agreed to purchase Ells' investment in ANGR at his cost, provide support for ANGR operations, and invest a total of $2.3 million in cash contributions.
-The winning concept, Soul Daddy, was quickly closed after operating for 8 weeks.
+In 2011, Steve Ells was a judge for the TV show America's Next Great Restaurant and investor of ANGR Holdings, the company that would launch the winning concept's restaurants.
+Chipotle agreed to purchase Ells' investment in ANGR at his cost, provide support for ANGR operations, and invest a total of $2.3 million in cash contributions.
+The winning concept, Soul Daddy, was quickly closed after operating for eight weeks.

 In September 2011, Chipotle opened an Asian fast-casual concept restaurant named ShopHouse Southeast Asian Kitchen in Washington, D.C.
-The company has said the new restaurant "would follow the Chipotle service format and its focus on 'food with integrity' in ingredients".
-Chipotle's plan was to start with only one store, and see how the restaurant works out before expanding the concept.
+The company said the new restaurant "would follow the Chipotle service format and its focus on 'food with integrity' in ingredients".
+Chipotle's plan was to start with only one store and see how the restaurant worked out before expanding the concept.

 On July 29, 2016, the company announced the opening of its first Tasty Made burger restaurant in the fall.

-The newer restaurant concepts did not perform as well as expected, so ShopHouse Southeast Asian Kitchen and Tasty Made were closed in March 2017 and February 2018 respectively, leaving only Pizzeria Locale operating besides the parent company.
+The newer restaurant concepts did not perform as well as they had hoped, so ShopHouse Southeast Asian Kitchen and Tasty Made were closed in March 2017 and February 2018 respectively, leaving only Pizzeria Locale operating besides the parent company.

 In February 2023, Chipotle opened their first Farmesa Fresh Eatery in Santa Monica, California, serving bowls containing customers' choice of a protein, a green or grain, two sides, a topping, and a selection of up to five sauces.
 Some of the choices included steak, salmon, whipped potatoes, sweet potato chips, beets, and cauliflower.

 In July 2023, Chipotle exited the highly competitive pizza restaurant industry by announcing that they were closing all of their remaining Pizzeria Locale locations and would "dissolve the business".
 Chipotle also abandoned Farmesa in April 2024.